Uranium Processing Facility

-Originally designed to house all Enriched Uranium processing operations at Y-12 in one facility, UPF design has evolved to a multiple facility complex where each building can be constructed to the safety and security requirements appropriate to the building’s functions.
-This provides cost-saving opportunities in both building construction and equipment installation.
+The multiple facility complex allows each building to be constructed to the safety and security requirements appropriate for the building’s function, providing cost-saving opportunities in both building construction and equipment installation.

-Using a “build-to-budget” strategy, NNSA has committed to Congress to provide these facilities in order to cease enriched uranium operations in 9212.
+Using a “build-to-budget” strategy, NNSA has committed to Congress to provide these facilities in order to phase out mission dependency on Building 9212.
 UPF will be built by 2025 for no more than $6.5B through a series of seven subprojects:

 - Salvage and Accountability Building